Trading strategies

 How do I trade options with CMC?

-You can trade over-the-counter (OTC) options with us from a CFD trading account.
+You can trade spread bet options, and over-the-counter (OTC) options from a CFD trading account, with us.
 In this article, we’ll help you get familiar with our web-based trading platform and steps you need to take to get started.

 Learn how to locate options on our platform, and view a list of the available options contracts with the options chain.
 We also show you how to open an order ticket, and the range of order types you can choose from.
 Finally, see where you can view your open options positions.